railgn/wiki-links/README.md

 To-do:

--css, animations
+-css, animations (css class needs to change for animation to play)

+-Why does animation only play for leader

+-"Ready for next round" conditional to-dos

 -add modal to copy to keyboard
--update copy to keyboard text to be full url

--game over highscore css
+-media sizes to change text size